Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Different .agentful/completion.json (different feature completion)

-• Different product specs (if branches have diverged)
+• Different conversation context and optional product docs (if branches have diverged)

 Safe Experimentation